Transforming Science with Large Language Models: A Survey on AI-assisted Scientific Discovery, Experimentation, Content Generation, and Evaluation: Survey Scope and Methodology

-\paragraph{Scientific Slide and Poster Generation.} For scientific slide generation, early works typically relied on heuristic rule-based approaches \cite{Sravanthi2009SlidesGenAG}.
-Later, researchers began to leverage machine learning approaches to extract key phrases and their corresponding important sentences \cite{Hu2013PPSGenLT,Wang2017PhraseBasedPS, Li2021TowardsTS}.
-All the aforementioned works focus on extracting sentences or phrases from the given paper to serve as the slide text content (``extractive approach'').
-In contrast, \citet{Fu2021DOC2PPTAP} and \citet{sun-etal-2021-d2s} take a different approach by training sequence-to-sequence models to generate sentences for the slide text content (``abstractive approach'').
-With recent advancements, researchers have started utilizing (multimodal) LLMs for generating scientific presentation slides \cite{mondal-etal-2024-presentations,maheshwari-etal-2024-presentations,bandyopadhyay-etal-2024-enhancing-presentation1}.
-Notably, all existing approaches take an extractive approach, where they extract images or tables directly from the original papers rather than generating new ones \cite{Sravanthi2009SlidesGenAG,sun-etal-2021-d2s,Fu2021DOC2PPTAP,mondal-etal-2024-presentations,bandyopadhyay-etal-2024-enhancing-presentation1}.
-Generating posters from scientific papers has received less attention.
-Previous work has mainly explored different machine learning-based methods for generating key content and panel layouts from data \cite{Qiang2016LearningTG,Xu2022PosterBotAS}. \textbf{Evaluation}: For scientific slide generation, most works evaluate the effectiveness of proposed approaches using automatic evaluation metrics and conduct human evaluation.
-The most common automatic evaluation metric is ROUGE. \citet{Fu2021DOC2PPTAP} introduce the Longest Common Figure Subsequence, which measures the quality of figures in the generated slides; Text-Figure Relevance (TFR), which assesses the similarity between the text of the ground truth slide and the generated slide containing the same figure; and Mean Intersection over Union, which evaluates layout quality.
-Recent studies have also begun utilizing LLMs to assess the quality of the generated slides \citep{bandyopadhyay-etal-2024-enhancing-presentation1,maheshwari-etal-2024-presentations}.
-For scientific poster generation, in addition to conducting user studies, \citet{Qiang2016LearningTG} also measure the mean-square error (MSE) of the panel parameters (e.g., panel size, aspect ratio).
+Early work on scientific slide generation~\cite{Sravanthi2009SlidesGenAG,Hu2013PPSGenLT,Wang2017PhraseBasedPS, Li2021TowardsTS} used extractive approaches, copying text from papers to serve as slide content.
+Later systems explored abstractive approaches to generate the textual content of slides, such as with sequence-to-sequence models~\cite{Fu2021DOC2PPTAP,sun-etal-2021-d2s}.
+Researchers are now exploring (multimodal) LLMs for generating slides using natural language prompts~\cite{mondal-etal-2024-presentations,maheshwari-etal-2024-presentations,bandyopadhyay-etal-2024-enhancing-presentation1}.
+AutoPresent~\cite{ge2025autopresent}, for example, fine-tunes an LLM using SlidesBench to generate slides from detailed natural language instructions with images, detailed instructions only, or high-level instructions.
+However, modern systems still take an extractive approach to multimodal content, copying images or tables directly from the original papers instead of generating new ones~\cite{Sravanthi2009SlidesGenAG,sun-etal-2021-d2s,Fu2021DOC2PPTAP,mondal-etal-2024-presentations,bandyopadhyay-etal-2024-enhancing-presentation1}.
+The task of poster generation has received less attention, with studies mainly exploring ML-based methods for generating key content and panel layouts~\cite{Qiang2016LearningTG,Xu2022PosterBotAS}. \textbf{Evaluation} of slide generation has involved both human judgments and automatic metrics (most commonly ROUGE). \citet{Fu2021DOC2PPTAP} introduce some novel metrics: Longest Common Figure Subsequence, which measures the quality of figures in the generated slides; Text--Figure Relevance, which assesses the similarity between the text of the ground truth slide and the generated slide containing the same figure; and Mean Intersection over Union, which evaluates layout quality.
+Recent studies have also used LLMs to assess the quality of generated slides~\cite{bandyopadhyay-etal-2024-enhancing-presentation1,maheshwari-etal-2024-presentations}.
+For scientific poster generation, in addition to conducting user studies, \citet{Qiang2016LearningTG} measure the mean squared error (MSE) of the panel parameters such as panel size and aspect ratio.